-On this tour, we went to discover the history and traditions of this country and its extraordinary natural beauties.
-The capital Muscat with the imposing Great Mosque and its white houses overlooking the sea surrounded by brown bare hills; the historic cities with their ancient forts and castles; the canyons called “Wadi” with their natural pools filled with emerald water; the high golden dunes of the desert that always give indescribable emotions and lastly a bit of relax by the sea to spot the endangered green turtles that populate these coasts.
+On this tour, we discovered the history and traditions of this country and its extraordinary natural beauties.
+The capital Muscat, with the imposing Great Mosque and its white houses overlooking the sea surrounded by bare brown hills; the historic cities with their ancient forts and castles; the canyons called “Wadi” with their natural pools filled with emerald water; the high golden dunes of the desert that always give indescribable emotions and lastly a bit of relaxing by the sea to spot the endangered green turtles that populate these coasts.

 1° day: MUSCAT (city tour)